liamray/nexl-js/README.md

+### nexl-js 2 will be available soon with plenty of new cool features !

 ### nexl-js

 - nexl is a javascript based read only configuration data storage where every single data element is a javascript variable